Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 📌 Engagement levels appeared to vary by gender.

 ⚠️ But after removing the “Prefer not to say” group (n = 2), the result was no longer significant (p = 0.986).
 Male and female participants showed similar engagement levels.

+#### Conclusion:

+After analysis and reflection, gamification with the right structure and setup has a good chance of being effective in education, both at the basic and higher levels.
+The right implementation will improve students' engagement, reduce burnout due to cramming, foster interaction, introduce healthy competition and playful learning, while supporting the achievement of meaningful learning outcomes.

 ---
 ---